k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation-podman.md

 *Create your Download and Installation Directory Location*

 Using a shell, create a "K2view" directory.
 You can also use the K2view directory to hold the K2view Fabric Web Studio Installation directory.
-We recommend the use of K2view for this directory.
+We recommend using K2view for this directory.

 ```bash
 mkdir K2view